Voice acting in Japan: 2000–present: Idol and real-life crossovers

 During the mid-to-late 2000s, voice acting talents began crossing over with the Japanese idol industry.
-Prominent examples include Aya Hirano, Koharu Kusumi, and Nana Mizuki, all of whom were established actors or singers in mainstream entertainment before entering voice acting.
+Prominent examples include Aya Hirano, Koharu Kusumi, Yukari Tamura and Nana Mizuki, all of whom were established actors or singers in mainstream entertainment before entering voice acting.
 While character song tie-ins were already common in the film industry by then, some voice actors also began making crossover television, stage, and concert appearances as their characters as well, leading them to be closely associated with one another.
 The term "2.5D", which picked up frequent usage in the mid-2010s, was used to describe voice actors who would portray their characters in real life, such as television or stage plays.
 Over the mid-to-late 2010s, multimedia projects where the voice actors would appear as their characters in real life became popular, such as The Idolmaster and Love Live!
 The magazine Seiyū Grand Prix noted that over 1,500 voice actors were active in 2021, compared to 370 voice actors (145 men and 225 women) in 2001.